Health and Safety - Personal Protective Practices

 - lab confirmed to have COVID-19 or

-- experience symptoms of COVID-19 are required to stay at home throughout the infection period and cannot return to campus until clearance from the health department is provided.
+- are identified as a confirmed exposure are required to stay at home throughout the infection period and cannot return to campus until clearance from the health department is provided.